plewis/plewis.github.io/phylogenetics/papers2026.md

 :heavy_check_mark: Kimura, M. 1980.
 [A simple method for estimating evolutionary rate of base substitutions through comparative studies of nucleotide sequences.](https://doi.org/10.1007/BF01731581) Journal of Molecular Evolution 16:111-120.
 (K80/K2P model)

+:heavy_check_mark: Kingman, J. F. C. 1982.
+[On the genealogy of large populations.](https://doi.org/10.2307/3213548) Journal of Applied Probability 19:27-43.
+(Coalescent theory)

 :heavy_check_mark: Kishino, H., and M. Hasegawa.
 1989.
-[Evaluation of the maximum likelihood estimate of the evolutionary tree topologies from DNA sequence data, and the branching order in hominoidea.
-Journal of Molecular Evolution 29: 170-179.](https://doi.org/10.1007/BF02100115) (F84 model, KH test)
+[Evaluation of the maximum likelihood estimate of the evolutionary tree topologies from DNA sequence data, and the branching order in hominoidea.](https://doi.org/10.1007/BF02100115) Journal of Molecular Evolution 29: 170-179.(F84 model, KH test)

 Kishino, H., J. L. Thorne, and W. J. Bruno.
 2001.
 Performance of a divergence time estimation method under a probabilistic model of rate evolution.
 Molecular Biology and Evolution 18:352-361.